 Since its founding by The Wesleyan Church in 1906, Southern Wesleyan University has been a Christian community of learners that recognizes God as the source of all truth and wisdom.
-The university seeks to create an atmosphere in which members of the community work together toward wholeness through the integration of faith, learning, and living.
+The university seeks to create an atmosphere in which members of the community work together toward wholeness by seeking to integrate faith, learning, and daily life.

-Located in Central, South Carolina, the university is a halfway point between Charlotte, North Carolina, and Atlanta, Georgia.
+Located in Central, South Carolina, the university is a half-way point between Charlotte, North Carolina, and Atlanta, Georgia.
 It is thirty minutes from the foothills of the Blue Ridge Mountains and ten minutes from Clemson University, with whom it shares some cooperative programs.
 Southern Wesleyan welcomes persons with a wide variety of backgrounds and abilities.
 Younger and older, undergraduate and graduate, residential and commuting, and traditional and non-traditional students work and interact with a faculty guided by a Christian understanding of the liberal arts.